 Several priests in the Diocese have acquired the facility to transmit their daily, private celebrations of Holy Mass online, LIVE and as recorded.
 Find a summary of these by clicking the following link:

 We would be delighted if you have a musical talent that you are willing to share with us.
 Please contact Fr.
 Kevin to explore some options.

 Reading at Mass is an important part of parish ministry, although the ministry of lector has been suspended at the moment.
 We always welcome people who feel able to undertake this role, and training is available, as required.
 Please contact Fr.
 Kevin again.
 The readers will be able to get back to their ministry when normality has returned.

 The 10.15 Mass is signed for members of our community who are deaf.

-In recognition of the growing number of cultural groups in our Parish, International Mass with cultural diversity has become a regular event.
-Various cultures share their views and experiences to add to the celebration of Mass.
+In recognition of the growing number of cultural groups in our parish, an International Mass has become a regular event.
+People from various cultures share their views and experiences to add to the celebration of Mass.